Kastor-and-Pollux/project-infinity/Spinnaker_KOPS_Upgrade.md

   ### Stage 1: Backup the Cluster

-    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image created above
+    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image for backup
-    - Environment variables should be set to pass the S3 bucket name
-    - AWS credentials and Kubeconfig should be mounted as volumes in this POD
+    - Kubeconfig should be mounted as volumes in this POD
+    - Kubectl and ARk version has to be passed as env. variables from a configmap
+    - This custom image will do the following tasks
-    - Clone ARK repo and edit the yaml file to point to the right s3 bucket.
+        - Download Kubectl & ARK and run the backup
-    - Install ARK to a specific namespace & initiate backup to S3
+        - Wait for it to be completed.
     - Once completed, notify via slack
     - Trigger Stage 2

   ### Stage 2: Upgrade the Cluster

-    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image created above
+    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image for upgrade
     - Environment variables should be set to pass the cluster name and the S3 bucket name of cluster state
     - AWS credentials and Kubeconfig should be mounted as volumes in this POD
+    - Kubectl and KOPS version has to be passed as env. variables from a configmap
+    - This custom image will do the following tasks
+        - Download Kubectl & KOPS
         - Clone the repository that triggered the job
+        - Export the KOPS config yaml
-    - Update the YAML file with the required Kubernetes version
+        - Update the YAML file with the required Kubernetes version based on the version file
         - Replace the YAML file using kops replace
         - Execute kops update and kops rolling update to deploy the new version.
     - Once completed, notify via slack
     - Trigger Stage 3

   ### Stage 3: Run Conformance Test

-    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image created above
+    - Create a Deploy (Manifest) stage from the stage selector and provide a YAML with the custom image for Sonobuoy test
+    - Environment variables should be set to pass the S3 bucket name for copying the report.
     - AWS credentials and Kubeconfig should be mounted as volumes in this POD
+    - Sonobuoy version has to be passed as env. variable from a configmap
+    - This custom image will do the following tasks
+        - Download sonobuoy
-    - Run the sonobuoy test.
+        - Install and run the sonobuoy test.
+        - Wiat for the sonobuoy test to complete
-    - Once sonobuoy status shows the run as completed, copy the output to an S3 bucket
+        - copy the output to an S3 bucket
+        - Delete sonobouoy from the Kubernetes cluster
     - Notify via slack